microsoft/BitBLAS/README.md

 See more details in our [benchmark](./benchmark) directory.

-## Requirements
+## Getting Started

+- Installation:
   To manually install BitBLAS, please checkout `maint/scripts/installation.sh`.
 Also Make sure you already have the cuda toolkit (version >= 11) installed in the system.

-Finally, add ./python and tvm/python to PYTHONPATH.

-## Tutorial
+Or you can install from `python setup.py install` or `pip install .` in the root directory.

-We provide two primary ways to do the code generation: using a high-level DSL (TensorIR Script), or using packed Operators.
-We provide a QuickStart at [QuickStart](./docs/QuickStart.md).

-It introduced how to generate a high performance kernel with BitBLAS.
+- [QuickStart](./docs/QuickStart.md): We provide two primary ways to do the code generation: using a high-level DSL (TensorIR Script), or using packed Operators, from the quick start guide, you can learn how to use BitBLAS to generate high performance kernels with both methods.

-BitBLAS can also be easily integrated to other frameworks, please checkout [integration](./integration/)
+- [3rd Party Integration](./integration/): BitBLAS can also be easily integrated to other frameworks, the integration provides some examples of integrating BitBLAS with PyTorch, AutoGPTQ or vLLM.

 ## Contributing